bsbierski/Dyn-HTE/README.md

 * **Embedding:**  For given L, calculation of embedding factors for graphG and calculation of expansion coefficients of $TG_{ii\prime}(i\nu_m)$ (expansion in powers of -x)

 * **ConvenienceFunctions:**  Definition of various functions to help evaluate and plot the results of the Dyn-HSE

-* **Dyn-HTE_Tutorial_TriangularLattice.pdf** Tutorial on how to use the Dyn-HTE working through the example of the S=1/2 nearest-neighbor Heisenberg AFM on the triangular lattice.